bbc/bigscreen-player/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+*Is the bug device specific?*

+*Is this happening on Chrome?*

+*Is the bug consistenly reproducible?*

+*Have you seen this journey working before?*

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'